 2. JBehave Web

-JBehave Web is an extension of Core distribution, providing support for web functionality.
+JBehave Web is an extension of the Core distribution, providing support for web functionality.